 “The place where we had left behind all those who were not white in the apartheid era. (…) A bleak and desolate plain, agitated by wind and dust.”
-It is with these words that South African novelist Roger Smith describes the Cape Flats, the neighborhoods of Cape Town (South Africa) where life is only survival, misery, and violence.
+It is with these words that South African novelist Roger Smith describes the Cape Flats, the neighborhoods of Cape Town (South Africa).

 In these townships violence and insecurity plague unabated, the most vulnerable victims are children and adolescents.
 Poverty, neglect, drug abuse, and violence make up the lot for many young people who are caught in the spiral of deterministic school dropout and unemployment.
 Faced with this situation, and echoing the Millennium Development Goals of primary school enrollment in 2015, the school ground is a key area of action to curb this phenomenon.